yury-lysogorskiy/lammps/doc/src/Run_formats.rst

    1   1      2      1      3

-There are also optional sections, e.g. about :doc:`SHAKE <fix_shake>` and :doc:`special bonds <special_bonds>`.
+There are also optional sections, e.g. about :doc:`SHAKE <fix_shake>`
+and :doc:`special bonds <special_bonds>`.
 Those sections are only needed if the molecule command is issued *before* the simulation box is defined.
 Otherwise, the molecule command can derive the required settings internally.

-Native Dump file
-^^^^^^^^^^^^^^^^

 Restart file
 ^^^^^^^^^^^^

 LAMMPS restart files are binary files and not available in text format.
-They can be identified by the first few bytes that contain the (C-style) string "LammpS RestartT" as `magic string
+They can be identified by the first few bytes that contain the (C-style) string ``LammpS RestartT`` as `magic string
 <https://en.wikipedia.org/wiki/Magic_string>`_.
-This string is followed by a
+This string is followed
-16-bit integer of the number 1 used for detecting whether the computer writing the restart has the same `endianness
+by a 16-bit integer of the number 1 used for detecting whether the computer writing the restart has the same `endianness
 <https://en.wikipedia.org/wiki/Endianness>`_ as the computer reading it.
 If not, the file cannot be read correctly.
 This integer is followed by a 32-bit integer indicating the file format revision (currently 3), which can be used to implement backward compatibility for reading older revisions.

 This information has been added to the `Unix "file" command's
 <https://www.darwinsys.com/file/>` "magic" file so that restart files
 can be identified without opening them.
 If you have a fairly recent version, it should already be included.
 If you have an older version, the LAMMPS source package :ref:`contains a file with the necessary additions <magic>`.